 • the individuals remaining LSDBA immediately prior to becoming entitled to the payment of the SALS.

-SALS when the member holds enhanced protection and with protection of lump rights in excess of £375,000
+SALS where the member holds enhanced protection with protection of lump rights of more than £375,000

 The maximum SALS that could have been paid to the individual tax free on 5 April 2023, less the aggregate of any SALS or PCLS amounts paid after this date.